 Orange City, Iowa

 Born in South Korea and adopted as a baby, Kory spent the first few years of his life in Seattle before his family moved to Orange City.
 An active member of Northwestern’s International Club, Kory sings in the A cappella Choir and plays a number of intramural sports.
 Kory is also minoring in Christian community development and cultural studies and is considering working with the Peace Corps after graduation before returning to Seattle for grad school.

 Raider role models

 I chose to attend Northwestern because people I admired as leaders had attended the college and left with life-changing experiences and memories, through both their time on campus and their study abroad experiences.
 Many of them had participated in the Romania Semester, and hearing their stories about their time abroad really made me want to experience it for myself.

 Prior to Northwestern, I had only traveled outside of the United States once to visit South Korea for a two-week tour.
-During the fall semester of my sophomore year, I studied in Romania, and I am participating in the Oman Semester this semester.
-I am looking forward to experiencing a very different culture than I am used to and learning more about Islam and how it relates to Christianity and our world today.
+During the fall semester of my sophomore year, I studied in Romania, and I participated in the Oman Semester as a junior.

 Reflecting on Romania